 - Call a Supportive Friend Instead – When you get the urge to talk to your ex, quickly pick up the phone and call or text a supportive friend who knows what you’re going through.
 They can talk you down off the ledge and help put your mind on something else.
 This friend ideally should not be a mutual friend of you and your ex, as this can put them in an awkward position.

 - Do Something for Yourself – Remember, loving yourself first is the best medicine for healing right now.
 So every time you get the urge to reach out to your ex, immediately stop and do something for yourself.
-Do a little retail therapy, go get a nice massage, or even take a walk around the neighborhood and just be one with nature.
+Do some meditation, watch a great comedy, get a nice massage, or even take a walk around the neighborhood and just be one with nature.
 Just put the focus back on loving you.

 - Delete and Block Everything – Unless you guys have children together, there is no reason for you to hang onto their contact information.
 Delete and block everything so that you don’t get tempted.
 Remove him from your friends and contacts on social media, and delete the phone number.
 This way, you’re not seeing new pics of him every time you log onto social media or seeing his number every time you scroll through your contacts.

 - Find a Hobby – When you’ve been in a relationship for a while, it is quite common to have lost interest in or put past interests on the back burner to entertain your relationship.
 Now that the relationship is over, get back to doing things that you enjoy.
-Find something that you’re passionate about and really enjoy so that you’ll be encouraged to stay occupied on you and not your ex.
+Find something that you’re passionate about and really enjoy this so that you’ll be encouraged to stay focussed on you and not your ex.
+And if you meet a new man, don’t give up on things you enjoy, stay connected to you.

 When the timing is right, love will find its way to you again.
 Trust this and know this!